 Proving Medical Malpractice Negligence

-Proving Causation in Medical Malpractice
+Proving Causation in Medical Malpractice Claim

 What is Superseding Causation in a Medical Malpractice Lawsuit?

-Going back to the surgery example, imagine that the doctor's failure to diagnose only delayed the surgery by an hour, which did not give the patient any different prognosis than he or she would have had an hour earlier.
+Superseding causation occurs when these contributing factors cause the injuries, and the doctor's conduct is so far removed that the injuries would have occurred regardless of the doctor's negligence.Going back to the surgery example, imagine that the doctor's failure to diagnose only delayed the surgery by an hour, which did not give the patient any different prognosis than they would have had an hour earlier.
 Meanwhile, the only injuries sustained by the patient were the underlying condition and the surgical anesthesia – neither of which was caused by the doctor's failure to diagnose.
-In this situation, the doctor would not face any legal responsibility (“liability”) for the injuries and have no legal obligation to compensate the patient.
+In this situation, the doctor would not face any legal liability for the injuries and have no legal obligation to compensate the patient.

 Pure Comparative Negligence in Florida

-In determining whether a doctor caused a patient's injuries, it is important to note that it is possible for a doctor to be liable for part of a patient's injuries.
-Florida follows the law of "pure comparative negligence”, by which each party is responsible for compensating that portion of injuries which he or she is responsible for causing.
-(See Florida Statutes §768.81.)
-Thus, even if the underlying condition or other factors contributed to the patient's injuries, a negligent doctor can still be obligated to compensate only that portion of the injuries which were caused by his or her negligent treatment.
+In determining whether a doctor caused a patient's injuries, it is important to note that a doctor can be liable for part of a patient's injuries.
+Florida follows the law of "pure comparative negligence," by which each party is responsible for compensating that portion of injuries that they are responsible for causing.For example, if your medical malpractice case goes to court, the jury may determine your injuries and damages were 20% because of an underlying condition and 80% because of a healthcare provider's negligence.
+In that case, the healthcare provider would only need to pay 80% of the damages.
+Thus, even if the underlying condition or other factors contributed to the patient's injuries, a negligent doctor can still be obligated to compensate only that portion of the injuries that were caused by their negligent treatment.